dhomoney/Homoney-Articles/pci-dss-v4-and-aspm-resistance-is-futile.md

 ### Comprehensive Application and Software Supply Chain Inventory

 - **Maintaining a Robust Software Inventory:** PCI 4.0 mandates the upkeep of a detailed inventory of custom software and third-party components, utilizing this repository to pinpoint and mitigate vulnerabilities efficiently.
 This applies to APIs as well as applications, something that until PCI DSS v4 wasn't called out.
-APIs are really the modern application.
-ASPM, especially in combination with runtime API Security allows for complete Application and API inventory without anything slipping through the cracks.We should talk about this: [API Security Briefing](https://www.wwt.com/briefing/api-security-visibility-into-an-expanding-attack-surface)
+APIs are really modern applications.
+ASPM, especially in combination with runtime API Security allows for complete Application and API inventory without anything slipping through the cracks.
+We should talk about this: [API Security Briefing](https://www.wwt.com/briefing/api-security-visibility-into-an-expanding-attack-surface)

 ### Managing Significant Changes and Audits